 Configure Security for Confluent Private Cloud Gateway

-This section provides details on the following security configurations for a Confluent Gateway using Docker Compose.
+This section provides details on the security configurations for Confluent Private Cloud Gateway (Confluent Gateway) using Docker Compose.

 For the security configuration steps using Confluent for Kubernetes (CFK), see Configure Security for Confluent Gateway using CFK.